jeoffersondelapena/jeoffersondelapena/README.md

 ### Hello world 👋

-I'm a 3rd year BSIT student major in Systems Development at PHINMA University of Pangasinan.
-I'm also a Google DSC Lead at Google DSC PHINMA UPang ❤️💙💚💛
+I'm a 4th year BSIT student major in Systems Development at PHINMA University of Pangasinan.
+I'm also working full-time as a Web/Mobile Developer Trainee at A2 Design Lab 🖤

 - 🔭 I’m currently working on honing my skillset
 - 🌱 I’m currently learning frameworks, frameworks, and even more frameworks!